ssfsx17/sky-islands/readable.md

 #### Rating 35

+**Charged Elemental Storm**:

-**Charged Elemental Storm** - 15 energy - 2 Action Points - As Elemental
+  - 15 energy
+  - 2 Action Points
-Storm, except as noted here.
+  - As Elemental Storm, except as noted here.
 You gain an elemental charge for each enemy whom you caused more than 1 damage to.

 ### Hexenkraft Techs

 #### Rating 1

+**Elemental Soup**:

-**Elemental Soup** - 1 energy - You infuse a cauldron-volume amount of soup with magical elemental taste.
+  - 1 energy
+  - You infuse a cauldron-volume amount of soup with magical elemental taste.
 This may also result in elemental ingredients visibly entering the soup.

+**Magic Contraceptive**:

-**Magic Contraceptive** - 1 energy - You infuse a bottle-volume amount of liquid with the magical property of suppressing fertility for one week.
+  - 1 energy
+  - You infuse a bottle-volume amount of liquid with the magical property of suppressing fertility for one week.
 The liquid has a magical elemental taste.

+**Magic Hormone Replacement**:

-**Magic Hormone Replacement** - 1 energy - You infuse a shotglass-volume amount of liquid with the magical property of replacing or enhancing hormones for one whole day, to the type that is most strongly aligned with the drinker’s true nature.
+  - 1 energy
+  - You infuse a shotglass-volume amount of liquid with the magical property of replacing or enhancing hormones for one whole day, to the type that is most strongly aligned with the drinker’s true nature.
 The liquid has a magical emental taste.

+**Heal Touch**:

-**Heal Touch** - 1 energy - Type: Touch - Range: 5 feet - Target: Single
+  - 1 energy
+  - Type: Touch
+  - Range: 5 feet
+  - Target: Single
   - Restore an amount of health to the target equal to your Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

+**Heal Ray**:

-**Heal Ray** - 5 energy - Type: Line-of-sight - Range: 30 feet - Target:
+  - 5 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
+  - Target: Single
-Single - Restore an amount of health to the target equal to your Hexenkraft Techs skill rating.
+  - Restore an amount of health to the target equal to your Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

+**Resuscitate**:

-**Resuscitate** - 10 energy - Type: Touch - Range: 5 feet - Target:
+  - 10 energy
+  - Type: Touch
+  - Range: 5 feet
+  - Target: Single
-Single - Add three stacks of the Resuscitate status to the target.
+  - Add three stacks of the Resuscitate status to the target.
 This applies even if the target is dead.

+**Elemental Hex Needle**:

-**Elemental Hex Needle** - 1 energy - Type: Line-of-sight - Range: 30
+  - 1 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-feet - Target: Single - Produces a needle that then launches at the target instantly.
+  - Target: Single
+  - Produces a needle that then launches at the target instantly.
 Uses your magical stats and is opposed by magical stats.

 #### Rating 5

+**Elemental Brain Swap**:

-**Elemental Brain Swap** - 5 energy - Type: Touch - Target: Single - If
+  - 5 energy
+  - Type: Touch
+  - Target: Single
-the target is willing, then half of their brain is swapped with that of a pure-elemental creature for a whole day.
+  - If the target is willing, then half of their brain is swapped with that of a pure-elemental creature for a whole day.
 This experience wildly varies.
 Some report that they gain a greater understanding of the universe and their place in it.
 Others get the most negative parts of their personalities infused with elemental beastiality.

+**Elemental Armor Coating**:

-**Elemental Armor Coating** - 2 energy - Type: Line-of-sight - Range: 30
+  - 2 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-feet - Target: Single - Add the Elemental Armor Coating status condition to the target.
+  - Target: Single
+  - Add the Elemental Armor Coating status condition to the target.
     Crystal element cannot be used for this technique.

+**Elemental Weapon Coating**:

-**Elemental Weapon Coating** - 2 energy - Type: Line-of-sight - Range:
+  - 2 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-30 feet - Target: Single - Add the Elemental Weapon Coating status condition to the target.
+  - Target: Single
+  - Add the Elemental Weapon Coating status condition to the target.

+**Elemental Weakness**:

-**Elemental Weakness** - 2 energy - Type: Line-of-sight - Range: 30 feet
+  - 2 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-- Target: Single - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Weakness status condition to the target for the chosen element.
+  - Target: Single
+  - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Weakness status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.

 #### Rating 10

+**Elemental Heresy**:

-**Elemental Heresy** - 5 energy - Type: Line-of-sight - Range: 30 feet -
+  - 5 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
+  - Target: Single
-Target: Single - Remove all status conditions of your choice from the target that are associated with the chosen element.
+  - Remove all status conditions of your choice from the target that are associated with the chosen element.

+**Elemental Hexing**:

-**Elemental Hexing** - 5 energy - Type: Line-of-sight - Range: 30 feet -
+  - 5 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
+  - Target: Single
-Target: Single - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Charge Feedback status condition to the target for the chosen element.
+  - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Charge Feedback status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.

+**Elemental Resistance**:

-**Elemental Resistance** - 5 energy - Type: Line-of-sight - Range: 30
+  - 5 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-feet - Target: Single - Add the Elemental Resistance status condition to the target.
+  - Target: Single
+  - Add the Elemental Resistance status condition to the target.

 #### Rating 15

+**Heal Burst**:

-**Heal Burst** - 10 energy - Type: Sphere centered on self - Range: 10
+  - 10 energy
+  - Type: Sphere centered on self
+  - Range: 10 feet
-feet - Target: Self and all allies in range - Restore an amount of health to the targets equal to your Hexenkraft Techs skill rating.
+  - Target: Self and all allies in range
+  - Restore an amount of health to the targets equal to your Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

+**Revive**:

-**Revive** - 15 energy - Type: Line-of-sight - Range: 30 feet - Target:
+  - 15 energy
+  - Type: Line-of-sight
+  - Range: 30 feet
-One target at 0 Health - Revive the target at 1 Health.
+  - Target: One target at 0 Health
+  - Revive the target at 1 Health.

 #### Rating 20

+**Elemental Dooming**:

-**Elemental Dooming** - 20 energy - Type: Straight-line projectile -
+  - 20 energy
+  - Type: Straight-line projectile
-Range: 30 feet - Target: Single - Magical projectile attack, whose damage is based on the element used.
-Furthermore, if your Magic Accuracy is higher than the target’s Magic Evasion, then add a status condition to the target, based on the element used. - Air: Suffocation - Crystal:
+  - Range: 30 feet
+  - Target: Single
+  - Magical projectile attack, whose damage is based on the element used.
+Furthermore, if your Magic Accuracy is higher than the target’s Magic Evasion, then add a status condition to the target, based on the element used.
+      - Air: Suffocation
+      - Crystal: Fragility
-Fragility - Dark: Forgetfulness - Earth: Entombed - Fire: Melting -
+      - Dark: Forgetfulness
+      - Earth: Entombed
+      - Fire: Melting
+      - Light: Babbling
-Light: Babbling - Moon: Moon Madness - Water: Dehydration - Wood: Blood Poisoning
+      - Moon: Moon Madness
+      - Water: Dehydration
+      - Wood: Blood Poisoning

 ### Martial Techs

 #### Rating 1

+**Flying Jump Kick**:

-**Flying Jump Kick** - 2 Action Points - Type: Move & Melee - Target:
+  - 2 Action Points
+  - Type: Move & Melee
+  - Target: Single
-Single - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target at the end of the movement.
+  - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target at the end of the movement.
 The attack’s Physical Accuracy is doubled.

+**Random Punches**:

-**Random Punches** - 2 Action Points - Type: Melee - Range: 5 feet -
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
+  - Target: Single
-Target: Single - Roll a six-sided die (cube shape).
+  - Roll a six-sided die (cube shape).
 On a roll of 1 or 2, you do an unarmed attack with half damage.
 On a roll of 3 or 4, you do a normal unarmed attack.
 On a roll of 5 or 6, you do double damage, and the target’s physical armor is halved against the attack.
 The damage type is set to the element used.

+**Shoulder Check**:

-**Shoulder Check** - 2 Action Points - Type: Melee - Range: 5 feet -
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
+  - Target: Single
-Target: Single - Perform an unarmed attack, and knock the target back by 5 feet.
+  - Perform an unarmed attack, and knock the target back by 5 feet.

+**Spinning Clothesline**:

-**Spinning Clothesline** - 2 Action Points - Type: Melee - Range: 5 feet
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
-- Target: Everyone in range - You spin around and perform an unarmed attack against everyone in range, both friend and foe.
+  - Target: Everyone in range
+  - You spin around and perform an unarmed attack against everyone in range, both friend and foe.
 Your physical accuracy is halved for this attack.
 The damage type is set to the element used.

+**Trip And Punch**:

-**Trip And Punch** - 3 Action Points - Type: Melee - Range: 5 feet -
+  - 3 Action Points
+  - Type: Melee
+  - Range: 5 feet
+  - Target: Single
-Target: Single - Perform a grapple action, which is then followed up with an unarmed attack that adds your Power Level to the damage.
+  - Perform a grapple action, which is then followed up with an unarmed attack that adds your Power Level to the damage.

 #### Rating 5

+**Candle Extinguishing Fist**:

-**Candle Extinguishing Fist** - 2 Action Points - Type: Line-of-sight -
+  - 2 Action Points
+  - Type: Line-of-sight
-Range: 30 feet - Target: Single - You do an unarmed attack against one target within range.
+  - Range: 30 feet
+  - Target: Single
+  - You do an unarmed attack against one target within range.
 The damage type is set to the element used.

+**Ground Shockwave Smash**:

-**Ground Shockwave Smash** - 2 Action Points - Type: Ground Line -
+  - 2 Action Points
+  - Type: Ground Line
-Range: 15 feet - Target: All in the ground line - You do an unarmed attack against all targets who are touching the ground within the line.
+  - Range: 15 feet
+  - Target: All in the ground line
+  - You do an unarmed attack against all targets who are touching the ground within the line.

+**Sharp Knuckle Punch**:

-**Sharp Knuckle Punch** - 2 Action Points - Type: Melee - Range: 5 feet
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
-- Target: Single - Perform an unarmed attack.
+  - Target: Single
+  - Perform an unarmed attack.
 The target’s Physical Armor is cut to 1/4th against the attack, but the final damage the target takes is also halved.

+**Suplex**:

-**Suplex** - 3 Action Points - Type: Grapple - Range: 5 feet - Target:
+  - 3 Action Points
+  - Type: Grapple
+  - Range: 5 feet
+  - Target: Single
-Single - Perform a grapple.
+  - Perform a grapple.
 The target is moved to the 5-foot square behind you.

 #### Rating 10

+**Aura Imbued Fist**:

-**Aura Imbued Fist** - 2 Action Points - Type: Melee - Range: 5 feet -
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
+  - Target: Single
-Target: Single - You do an unarmed attack, except the stats used are Magical rather than Physical.
+  - You do an unarmed attack, except the stats used are Magical rather than Physical.
 You also gain an amount of Magical Accuracy equal to your Power Level for this technique.

+**Pressure Point Strike**:

-**Pressure Point Strike** - 2 Action Points - Type: Melee - Range: 5
+  - 2 Action Points
+  - Type: Melee
+  - Range: 5 feet
-feet - Target: Single - You do an unarmed attack.
+  - Target: Single
+  - You do an unarmed attack.
 The damage type is set to the element used.
-If your magical accuracy is 1.5x the target’s magical evasion, then you also cause an additional effect based on the element used. - Air: The target flies 50 feet straight up into the air.
+If your magical accuracy is 1.5x the target’s magical evasion, then you also cause an additional effect based on the element used.
-If the target has no means of mitigating the fall, then their armor is halved against the attack. - Crystal: The target gets two stacks of the Shattered status condition. - Dark: The attack cannot be evaded, and does not trigger any reactions.
-The attack does not trigger any status conditions that say they do anything to the attacker. - Earth: The target is knocked back by 15 feet.
-If the target hits a wall as a result, then their armor is halved against the attack. - Fire: The target gets four stacks of the Overheat status condition. - Light: 10% of the damage is additionally drained as Energy from the target to yourself. - Moon: The target gets two stacks of the Stunned status condition. - Water: Half of the target’s Physical Power is added to the damage. - Wood: The target gets four stacks of the Thorns status condition.
+      - Air: The target flies 50 feet straight up into the air.
+If the target has no means of mitigating the fall, then their armor is halved against the attack.
+      - Crystal: The target gets two stacks of the Shattered status condition.
+      - Dark: The attack cannot be evaded, and does not trigger any reactions.
+The attack does not trigger any status conditions that say they do anything to the attacker.
+      - Earth: The target is knocked back by 15 feet.
+If the target hits a wall as a result, then their armor is halved against the attack.
+      - Fire: The target gets four stacks of the Overheat status condition.
+      - Light: 10% of the damage is additionally drained as Energy from the target to yourself.
+      - Moon: The target gets two stacks of the Stunned status condition.
+      - Water: Half of the target’s Physical Power is added to the damage.
+      - Wood: The target gets four stacks of the Thorns status condition.

-**Self Pressure Point Cleansing** - 2 Action Points - Target: Self only
+**Self Pressure Point Cleansing**:

+  - 2 Action Points
+  - Target: Self only
   - Remove 4 status conditions of your choice.

 #### Rating 15

+**Heart Resonance Press**:

-**Heart Resonance Press** - 2 Action Points - Type: Touch - Range: 5
+  - 2 Action Points
+  - Type: Touch
+  - Range: 5 feet
-feet - Target: Single - Revive one ally at 1 Health.
+  - Target: Single
+  - Revive one ally at 1 Health.

+**Life Energy Resonance**:

-**Life Energy Resonance** - 2 Action Points - Target: Self - You regain
+  - 2 Action Points
+  - Target: Self
-an amount of health equal to 1/4th of your Martial Techs skill rating, and remove one negative status condition of your choice, as long as it is not one that blocks your ability to use this technique.
+  - You regain an amount of health equal to 1/4th of your Martial Techs skill rating, and remove one negative status condition of your choice, as long as it is not one that blocks your ability to use this technique.

 #### Rating 20